kusumakalla/landing-page/README.md

 Section 2 contais a small header to the section and a list of services provided.
 I have used flexbox to list the serives in horizontal row.

+Section 3 containes a quote text and author.